eventide-project/docs/user-guide/consumers.md

 Since the consumer reads the given stream using a SQL query, that query can be extended by the `condition` keyword argument.
 This further constrains the messages read by the consumer beyond selecting only the messages of the stream being consumed.
 For instance, this allows a consumer to only read messages that correlate to a given category, or only a subset of the streams within a category for parallel processing across multiple consumers.

+For example, the consumer can read messages from `someCategory` that correlate to `otherCategory`.

 ```ruby
 SomeConsumer.start('someCategory', condition: "metadata->>'correlationStreamName' like 'otherCategory%'");
 ```

-In the above example, the consumer will only read messages from `someCategory` that correlate to `otherCategory`.
+See the [correlation](/user-guide/messages-and-message-data/metadata.md#message-correlation) section of the [message metadata documentation](/user-guide/messages-and-message-data/metadata.md) for more on correlation.

 ::: danger
-Usage of this feature should be treated with caution, as it can cause messages to be read by consumers in a different order in which they were written.
-Idempotence techniques which rely on processing messages in-order therefore may not work in conjuction with `conditions`.
-Therefore, it is recommended that this feature be used with care, and only in cases where the ramifications are fully understood.
+Usage of this feature should be treated with caution.
+While this feature _can_ be used to create isolated, parallel consumers that process the same input stream (or category), the particular technique chosen to do so can result in messages being processed out of order.
+Ensure that you fully understand the implications of competing consumers, concurrency, and idempotence before proceeding.
 :::

 ## Constructing Consumers